 Alternative Fuel Vehicle (AFV) and Hybrid Electric Vehicle (HEV) Funding

-The AFIG Program also offers rebates to assist eligible residents with the incremental cost of the purchase of new AFVs, including electric vehicles (EVs), plug-in hybrid electric vehicles (PHEVs), natural gas vehicles (NGVs), and propane vehicles.
-Rebates of $2,000 are available for qualified EVs and PHEVs, and rebates of $1,000 are available for natural gas, propane, and hydrogen vehicles, and rebates of $500 are available for electric motorcycles and scooters.
+The AFIG Program also offers rebates to assist eligible residents with the incremental cost of the purchase of new AFVs, including electric vehicles (EVs), plug-in hybrid electric vehicles (PHEVs), natural gas vehicles, propane vehicles, and hydrogen fuel cell vehicles.
+Rebates of $2,000 are available for qualified EVs and PHEVs, rebates of $1,000 are available for natural gas, propane, and hydrogen vehicles, and rebates of $500 are available for electric motorcycles and scooters.

 Point of Contact

 David Althoff, Jr.

 Pennsylvania Department of Environmental Protection, Pollution Prevention & Energy Assistance Office

 Phone: (717) 783-0542